 Oral surgery is a field of dentistry that involves a number of surgical procedures in and around the mouth and jaws.
 While some procedures are referred to an oral surgeon specialist, many basic oral surgery procedures can be done right her at our office in Randallstown, MD.
-Both Dr. Steven Markow and Dr. David A. Daniel are trained to do extractions.
+Dr. David A. Daniel & Associates are trained to do extractions.
 Wisdom teeth removal is probably the most common oral surgery procedure that is done.
 This is because for most people, the wisdom teeth, which typically come in between age 16-22 years, are coming in crooked or crowding other teeth.

 Another more common procedure done by specialists and some dentists is the placement of dental implants.
 This is commonly done when a tooth is lost either from periodontal disease, or from extensive decay that destroyed the strength of the tooth, requiring extraction.
 This office is trained on the restorative phase of dental implants and we enjoy being able to offer this service to our patients who are missing teeth.